Azure/Azure-Sentinel/Playbooks/Get-MachineData-EDR-SOAR-ActionsOnMachine/README.md

     - Software.Read.All
     - Vulnerability.Read.All
 5. Azure Keyvault - To store the App Secret of the Azure AD Application
+    - Create a secret called "ClientAppSecret" and store the App Secret of the Azure AD Application

 ## API Connections
 API connections for the above mentioned prerequisites are created as a part of ARM template deployment.